juzaweb/docs/theme/about-twig.md

     This text becomes uppercase
 {% endapply %}
 ```
-Go to the filters page to learn more about built-in filters.
+Go to the filter's page to learn more about built-in filters.

 ##### Functions
 Functions can be called to generate content.
 Functions are called by their name followed by parentheses (()) and may have arguments.